anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   a private key, an X.509 certificate with chain, and a related trust anchor

 local RA (LRA):
-: RA that is on site with the registrar and that may be needed in addition to an off-site RA
+: a type of RA that is co-located with the registrar, which is needed in case a backend PKI RA is used

 on-site:
 : locality of a component or service or functionality